Jayne Meadows

 Jayne Meadows (born Jane Cotter; September 27, 1919 – April 26, 2015) was an American stage, film and television actress, as well as an author and lecturer.
 She was nominated for three Emmy Awards during her career and was the wife of original Tonight Show host Steve Allen.
-She is the elder sister of actress, banker, and memoirist Audrey Meadows.
+She was the elder sister of actress, banker, and memoirist Audrey Meadows.

 Early life

 Meadows was born Jane Cotter in 1919, in Wuchang, Wuhan, Hubei Province, China, the elder daughter of American Episcopal missionary parents, the Rev. Francis James Meadows Cotter and his wife, the former Ida Miller Taylor, who had married in 1915.
 Her younger sister was actress Audrey Meadows.
 She also had two older brothers.
 In the early 1930s, the family settled in Sharon, Connecticut, where her father had been appointed rector of Christ Church.
 Both she and her sister Audrey became residents of The Rehearsal Club in NYC when they struck out to seek their careers.